-The Finish Line is racing for athletic footwear sales.
-The company sells performance and casual footwear and apparel through a pair of retail divisions: nearly 640 Finish Line stores in more than 45 states and Specialty Running Group, with about 20 stores.
-Its stores are bigger than competitors' and offer a wider array of clothing, accessories, and other merchandise, including jackets, backpacks, sunglasses, and watches.
+The Finish Line is engaged in a three-legged race for athletic footwear sales.
+The company sells performance and casual footwear and apparel through about 645 Finish Line stores in more than 45 states, about 50 Running Specialty stores, and 200-plus branded shops inside department stores ( Macy's).
+Its core Finish Line stores are bigger than competitors' and offer a wider array of clothing, accessories, and other merchandise, including jackets, backpacks, sunglasses, and watches.
 Finish Line offers big brand names (such as adidas, NIKE, and Timberland) and also markets its own private-label line of T-shirts, socks, and other basics.
-In a bid to raise sales and profits, Finish Line has been right-sizing its retail network and bolstering its e-commerce operation.
+The company also sells athletic shoes and apparel online.

 Mergers and Acquisitions

 In a move that revised its retailing strategy, Finish Line in late 2011 acquired a chain of 18 running shoe specialty stores in eight states for $8 million.
 The chain operates under several banners, including Greater Boston Running Co., Texas Running Co., and New York Running Co., among others.
 Located in seven states and the District of Columbia, the stores were renamed The Running Company and formed Finish Line's second retail division, Specialty Running Group (SRG).